akshay2172/Backened_Crud_API/README.md

 # backened_crud_API

-## This project is a Node.js API that performs CRUD (Create, Read, Update, Delete) operations and interacts with a MongoDB database.
+## This is a Node.js API that performs CRUD (Create, Read, Update, Delete) operations and interacts with a MongoDB database.

 ## Table of Contents